 Working hours will be very flexible (often evenings and weekends).
 Days off will compensate for the extra shift hours if necessary to keep an average of 30 hours a week.
 That means that some weeks will be heavier than that and some others will be lighter.

-The volunteer will be hosted in a house that they will share with other people.
-The house will be located in the centre of Marche-en-Famenne and will have all the modern facilities.
+You will live in a house that will be shared with 6 other volunteers.
+It is located in the centre of Marche-en-Famenne and has all the modern facilities.

-Participation in the European Solidarity Corps is free of charge for the participant, except for exceptional contribution to travel costs.
-The volunteer will receive free board and lodging during the whole activity.
-In addition, they will receive a small allowance (pocket money) for personal expenses throughout the duration of the activity, including holidays.
+Participation in the European Solidarity Corps is free of charge, except for exceptional contribution to travel costs.
+You will therefore receive free board and lodging during the whole activity.
+In addition, you will receive pocket money for personal expenses throughout the duration of the activity, including holidays.

-All participants in cross-border activities have to be covered, throughout the activity period, by the obligatory insurance plan (CIGNA) set up by the European Commission.
-This coverage is only complementary to the mandatory coverage of the European Health Insurance Card (EHIC), which must be obtained prior to departure.
-In certain cases, when national rules deprive participants from coverage under EHIC for the duration of the placement, CIGNA will provide full coverage.
-However, participants must provide proof that obtaining the EHIC in their case was not possible and they should contact their National Agency (NA) in order to seek tailored advice, for their specific circumstance.
-The participant must read carefully the insurance-related information found online here.
+In certain cases, when national rules deprive participants from coverage under EHIC for the duration of the placement, Henner will provide full coverage.
+However, you must provide proof that obtaining the EHIC in your case was not possible.
+You should contact your National Agency for advice on your specific circumstances.
+You must read carefully the insurance-related information here.

-OLS+ French lesson: an online language course is provided as part of the project support from the Commission allocated on the basis of a level test to complete before the activity starts.
-The volunteer is also encouraged to join free French lessons given in the municipality or around.
-It is recommended that the participant starts practicing French prior to their arrival in Belgium and that they participate in as many activities as possible in order to get better at the language.
+EU Academy + French lesson.
+We provide an online language course as part of the budget from the Commission.
+You will need to complete a level test before the activity starts.
+We encourage you to join free French lessons given in the municipality or around if possible.
+We recommend that the participant starts practicing French prior to their arrival in Belgium and that they participate in as many activities as possible in order to get better at the language.